 Navigating the UI

-Trinity's interface is organized around a sidebar navigation with contextual pages for each major feature area.
+Trinity's interface is built around a sidebar on the left with contextual pages for each major feature area.
+This page is a tour of what's where.

 Sidebar

-- Roadmap — onboarding roadmap (visible during onboarding only)
+- Roadmap — onboarding roadmap; visible during the onboarding phase only

-- Code — read-only code browser for your project's repos (browse files, switch branches, search with Cmd+P)
+- Code — read-only code browser for your project's repos (file tree, branch switcher, Cmd+P file search)

-- Stories — browse and filter all stories across PRDs
+- Stories — browse and filter stories for the active release

 - Run — execution control, active stories, gate approvals

-- Architect — add features or modify stories through a conversational interface
+- Architect — add features or edit stories through a conversational interface

-- Align — project health checks (roadmap review pre-PRD, drift detection post-PRD)
+- Align — project health check (roadmap review pre-PRD, drift detection post-PRD)

 - Activity — global activity feed with filters (project, category, actor)

-- Gotchas — curated pitfalls library organized by language, framework, and tool
+- Gotchas — curated pitfalls library by language, framework, and tool

 - Teams — team management and invitations

-The sidebar shows a task indicator when background operations are running (e.g., PRD generation, align).
-It displays the current phase and progress.
+The sidebar shows a task indicator when background operations are running — PRD generation, align, audit, onboarding generation, etc. It displays the current phase and progress.

 Planning Dashboard

-- PRD tabs — switch between PRDs using numbered tabs at the top
+- PRD tabs at the top — switch between PRDs belonging to the current release

 - Phase progress — visual progress bars for each phase